cosmos/gaia/docs/gtm-interchain.md

 Communications should focus on the features of IBC and the Hub that demonstrate the most utility for users.
 Stories should answer questions such as:

 - How does IBC relate to ATOM and the Hub?
-- How does IBC derive its value from the Hub?
+- How does IBC derive its value from the Hub, and vice versa?
 - Why should you build your blockchain with IBC?
-- How does IBC help blockchains become sovereign?
+- How does a blockchain benefit from connecting to the Hub?

 4. **Technical Support**